-2. YOUR OWN KIND OF COMPANY IS THE BEST KINDA COMPANY
+2. YOUR OWN COMPANY IS THE BEST KINDA COMPANY

 Getting comfortable with your own company, is seriously confidence enhancing.
 You would be surprised about how many people don’t like eating out alone for example, but it’s an integral part of adulting and a great life skill to behold.

 Try and do these things by yourself and leave your phone in your bag!:

 Eating out or grabbing a drink alone (SOOO Carrie Bradshaw!)
 If you can get comfortable with doing this you are onto a winner.

 Go see a film at the Cinema.
 I LOVE this as you don’t have to share snacks!